 Because I didn’t have the right equipment in my kitchen, but more importantly because sweet potatoes entail maltose and not sucrose (which you need for cotton candy) my experiments failed.
 After consulting some experts I moved on to testing beets, carrots and other root vegetables with different carbohydrate structures.
 I wasn’t able to crystallize the sugars in the root vegetables for cotton candy, but I found out how I can make delicious vegetable syrups.

-While making the syrups I was left with a lot of vegetable fibre.
+While making the syrups I was left with a lot of vegetable fiber.
 I didn’t want to waste anything.
 That was the AHA moment when I thought about turning one portion of root vegetables into one stroopwafel!

 Because it didn’t make any sense to use the whole vegetable, I contacted ZLTO and they connected me to Proverka - a company that turnes vegetable misfits and by-products into juices and fibers.
 I continued the experimentation and recipe development with their raw materials and asked Martin Schreiber, master student food technology, to help developing the recipe with as little added ingredients as possible.